AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 ```

 We need two rules, depending on whether or not a CUSK is detected.
 The first rule requires the equations to be fully parametric in its kinds, whereas the second allows non-parametric equations and polymorphic recursion.
+These rules are *different* than the implementation today, because kind inference for closed type families today is ill-specified.
+See [comment:18:ticket:9200](https://gitlab.haskell.org//ghc/ghc/issues/9200).

 ## All of the above (ALL)